 AFI Fitness Program: Fitness Assessment Cell (FAC), PT testing: 586-6650 Monday-Friday 0700 - 1530.
 All PT tests need to be scheduled with a Unit Fitness Program Manager (UFPM).

 After Hours Access Program: Active duty personnel are eligible for after-hours access to the Hess Fitness Center, Bldg 520.
-To take advantage of this privilege you must visit the Hess Fitness Center with your CAC identification on one of the following days and times:
+To take advantage of this privilege, AD, Guard, and Reserve must visit the Warrior Fitness Center with CAC identification during regular business hours for registration.

 ATTENTION!!If you are currently enrolled "ACTIVE DUTY, RESERVE or GUARD" in the After Hours Access Program you need to re-register your "MILITARY ID" card at the Warrior Fitness Center.
 If you do not, you will not gain access to workout from 2100-0530.
 You MUST bring your card in to register.
 Staff will be available from 0400-2200 on Wednesday, Thursday, Friday.